Read, Comment and Enjoy!

 poets, you will learn that British poets have “a bee in the bonnet”, Spanish poets have “birds

-<span">pajaros en la cabeza], German poets “a little man in their ear” [<span">einen kleinen
+in their heads [<span">pajaros en la cabeza], German poets “a little man in their ear” [<span">einen kleinen

 Mann in Ohr], Portuguese poets “small monkeys in their heads” [<span">ter macaquinhos na